hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 The script should sign the file located at the `$FILE` path **in-place**.
 It will be called once for each Mach-O binary located inside your JAR files.

 This script is *only* called if you also specify an `app` script, to avoid mixing up of credentials when signing different parts of the app.

+!!! important "Caching"
+    For speed reasons Conveyor will cache the signed MSIX produced by the given custom script.
+The cache key contains both the configured command line and a fingerprint (hash) of the script itself.
+If you change the script or the command line, the signing operation will be rerun.
+    However if you change a *dependency* of your script then that won't be detected, as only the command itself is fingerprinted.
+In that case you will need to modify the command too e.g. by altering a version number in a header comment.

 ### `app.mac.signing-key`, `app.mac.certificate`